MinePossu/Spiel/README.md

 # Spiel
-Spiel a simple text wiever made in smc
+Spiel a simple text wiever made in pwsl